Peter Davison: Doctor Who (1981–1984 and later revivals)

-In 2012, Davison expressed further interest in returning to the role of the Doctor for the series' 50th anniversary special, but he did not appear.
-He did, however, write and direct The Five(ish) Doctors Reboot, an affectionate and comedic fictionalised account of Colin Baker, Sylvester McCoy and himself attempting to get parts in the Anniversary Special, featuring cameos from numerous Doctor Who cast, crew, and famous fans.
-In July 2018, Davison reprised the role of the Doctor at the live show "The Muppets Take the O2" during the Pigs in Space sketch Mirthshock.

 Davison has been critical of some aspects of Doctor Who's original run, and has expressed great admiration for the 21st century revival.
-In 2008, he spoke unfavourably of some of the writing for the series during his tenure: "There were some very suspect scripts we did, knocked off by TV writers who'd turn their hand to anything.
-Fair enough, but they weren't science fiction fans.
-You do get the impression, both with the television series now and Big Finish, that they are fans of science fiction and that's why they are doing those stories."
-In 2013, he also praised the frisson between the Doctor and companions in the revived series: "They were struggling for many years to make the companions more rounded characters and... they never once thought it was a good idea to put any frisson or sexual tension – even in its most innocent form – between the Doctor and companion.
-I think it would make it easier to write a better character.
-All I know is they've struggled for many years to write a good companion's part.
-I don't think they've ever really managed it till Rose, when the series came back."
+In 2008, he spoke unfavourably of some of the writing for the series during his tenure, saying some of the scripts had been "suspect" and "knocked off" by authors who had not been science fiction fans, which he contrasted with the revived series and Big Finish audio productions.
+In 2013, he also praised the frisson between the Doctor and companions in the revived series, and argued that the previous series had struggled to "write a good companion's part" because "they never once thought it was a good idea to put any frisson or sexual tension – even in its most innocent form – between the Doctor and companion".
+Davison said the series had failed to write a good companion's part until Rose, when the series came back.
 Interviewed in 2013, Davison stated that The Caves of Androzani, The Visitation and Earthshock were his favourite serials from his time on the series, and that Time-Flight was the biggest disappointment because of a lack of budget.

-In 2013, Davison was asked in an interview about the possibility of a female Doctor, to which he replied: "I have a slight problem with that because it’s not as if genders are interchangeable on Gallifrey...
-I don’t like the idea of the Doctor having a sex change - it’s not as if you would have a female James Bond."
-In July 2017, Davison reacted positively to the casting of Jodie Whittaker as the Thirteenth Doctor, but expressed the belief that it was "the loss of a role model for boys who I think Doctor Who is vitally important for".
-He added: "I feel a bit sad about that, but I understand the argument that you need to open it up."
+In 2013, Davison said he had a "slight problem" with a female Doctor, which he compared to having "a female James Bond".
+In July 2017, Davison reacted positively to the casting of Jodie Whittaker as the Thirteenth Doctor, but said he was sad about "the loss of a role model for boys".
 Davison closed his Twitter account following the backlash to his comments, saying the "toxicity" from the series’ viewers on both sides of the dispute had been "sobering".

+In 2022, Davison returned to portray the Doctor on television again in "The Power of the Doctor".
+He reprised the role again in Tales of the TARDIS.